jd28/rollnw/tools/client/README.md

 selected Sound's maximum radius.
 Stores use point markers and Waypoints use their model with a marker fallback.

-New Blueprint presents a compact action list for Creature, Door, Encounter, Item, Placeable, Sound, Store, Trigger, and Waypoint blueprints, then opens the saved editor document.
-Every creation form asks for a ResRef, directory, and display name.
+The project browser's + button opens an anchored New Resource menu for a blank Area or a Creature, Door, Encounter, Item, Placeable, Sound, Store, Trigger, or Waypoint blueprint.
+The selected resource opens its creation form.
+Every blueprint form asks for a ResRef, directory, and display name.
 New Creatures use separate required first-name and optional last-name fields and also prompt for race and class; NWN1 Smalls derives appearance, ability scores, level-one class data, skills, and body parts from those selections.
 Items require a base-item type.
 Base Item Type is currently read-only in the workbench.
 Further authoring uses the existing object editor.